yashwin/ember-onboarding/README.md

 * I don't need all the options that the [library](https://github.com/HubSpot/Shepherd) gives me, so the addon can be more simple, opinated.

 If you need a ore robust tour addon, there another great options, like [ember-shepherd](https://github.com/rwwagner90/ember-shepherd), [ember-tour](https://github.com/Vestorly/ember-tour) and [ember-introjs](https://github.com/thefrontside/ember-introjs).
-You can also thind many saas that will do the job.
+You can also find many saas that will do the job.

 ## Getting started